sounderdisc/Astral-Teleportation/artifacts/DesignDocuments/DesignDocument.md

 ## Reuse decisions
 The system will end up using preexisting music since we will be adding that to the game.
 The system also does use a couple files for Unity itself for the game.
+However, we will be adding our own code on top of the Unity files to make it match what we are trying to accomplish in the game.

 ## Change Strategy